“I’m a missionary through my pen,

 “I have a great fear of God in handling His word accurately.
 I have a passion for accuracy, and undivided, unadulterated Truth.
 This is what I’ve pursued.
 I want others to catch that same fire; that same fear of God, and pursue it as well.
 I have no interest in teaching my opinion.
 I want to teach His Truth, elaborating upon the words He’s given to mankind so generously.
 That is a responsibility and stewardship I take very, very seriously.
 I know what it is to be a smoldering wick and a bruised reed.
 We are very delicate creatures in the hands of an Almighty God.
 So I know my boundaries.
 I won’t venture where He hasn’t taken me first.
 I plan to teach as God taught me: lathering truth upon His precious people with oodles and oodles of mercy, grace, compassion, encouragement, and inspired hope that brings life – and life abundantly.
 May not one be lost.”

-Erin enjoys the great outdoors, intimate time with family and friends, entertaining, art, music, and leisure reading and writing.
+Erin enjoys the great outdoors, intimate time with family and friends, entertaining, the fine arts, cooking, baking, gardening, and leisure reading and writing.
 She is a patriot and is an avid lover of history which dominates her bookshelves.
 Erin considers herself an earthy barefoot-and-green-grass type of lady, and believes a good book is at times the very best company.
 Aside from the Word of God, her favorite books are the classics from eras gone by.
-The older a book, the more prized it becomes.
 Her mother teases that she was born a hundred years too late, and that she sucked all the Irish blood out of the family, affectionately calling her their ‘Lassie’.
 Her ethnicity includes German, Irish, Scottish, English, Italian, French, Czech, and Cherokee.
 She currently resides with her family in Native America.